orbitalquark/textadept/doc/manual.md

 A _pattern item_ can be

 * a single character class, which matches any single character in the class;
-* a single character class followed by '`*`', which matches 0 or more repetitions of characters in the class.
+* a single character class followed by '`*`', which matches zero or more repetitions of characters in the class.
 These repetition items will always match the longest possible sequence;
-* a single character class followed by '`+`', which matches 1 or more repetitions of characters in the class.
+* a single character class followed by '`+`', which matches one or more repetitions of characters in the class.
 These repetition items will always match the longest possible sequence;
-* a single character class followed by '`-`', which also matches 0 or more repetitions of characters in the class.
+* a single character class followed by '`-`', which also matches zero or more repetitions of characters in the class.
 Unlike '`*`', these repetition items will always match the _shortest_ possible sequence;
-* a single character class followed by '`?`', which matches 0 or 1 occurrence of a character in the class;
+* a single character class followed by '`?`', which matches zero or one occurrence of a character in the class.
+It always matches one occurrence if possible.
 * `%n`, for _n_ between 1 and 9; such item matches a substring equal to the _n_-th captured string (see below);
 * `%bxy`, where _x_ and _y_ are two distinct characters; such item matches